 Each Party represents that it has validly entered into this MSA and has the legal power to do so, that the signatory of the Commercial Agreement that references this MSA has the authority to bind the applicable organization, and this MSA constitutes the legal, valid, and binding obligation of each party, enforceable in accordance with its terms.

 Application Services.
 Adverity warrants that:

-- the Application Services shall perform materially in accordance with the User Guide and as outlined in the Commercial Agreement; and
+- the Application Services shall perform materially in accordance with the Documentation and as outlined in the Commercial Agreement; and

 - Adverity will not transmit Malicious Code to Customer, provided that Adverity is not in breach of this subpart (b.) if Customer uploads a file containing Malicious Code into the Application Services and later downloads that file containing Malicious Code.

 For any breach of a warranty above, Customer’s exclusive remedy shall be as provided in Sections X.3.; X.4. and X.5. below.